AVS-Memer/MathLibraryJS/README.md

 </table>
 <hr>
 <h2>findEquation(inputs)</h2>
-Returns an expression where expression=0 has the given the list of solutions.
-If there are no solutions, it will return an expression with the term equivilant of 1.
+<p>Returns an expression where expression=0 has the given the list of solutions.
+If there are no solutions, it will return an expression with the term equivilant of 1.</p>

 <h3>Inputs</h3>
 <table>